Oleksa5/cascading_menu/README.md

 * Context menu region and menu button widgets.
 * Elaborated menu style.
 * Radio, checkbox and slider menu items.
-* Display a label of a given shorcut activator and find an action from it.
+* Display a label of a given shortcut activator and find an action from it.
 * Suitable for use on the desktop and mobile platforms.

 ## Screenshots